Lawrence0069/UTILITY-DISCORD-BOT/README.md

 # 🤖 Discord Utility Bot

-A powerful and customizable Discord bot built using Node.js.
+A powerful and customizable Discord bot built using Python.
 This bot includes moderation tools, ticket system, voice management, and more.

 ---